bonetics/rack-rewrite-dynamic/README.md

 ## Usage

-Rack-rewrite-dynamic currently assumes its beeing used as a middleware.
+Rack-rewrite-dynamic currently assumes its being used as a middleware.
 It also assumes you have a Slug model using the [friendly_id](https://github.com/norman/friendly_id) gem.
 The slug model should have a polymorphic association to the models that are used for SEO urls.